egeloen/ivory-serializer/doc/mapping.md

 $loader = new JsonClassMetadataLoader('/path/to/file.json');
 ```

-An example of all annotations are available [here](/doc/mapping/json-reference.md).
+An example of JSON configuration is available [here](/doc/mapping/json-reference.md).

 ### Chain